capythulhu/nyancat/README.md

 `0%`

 Where `0` is the reserved register id that you want to reference.

+:warning: Although reserved pointers have some special conditions, they are still interpreted as classical pointers.

+### Quantum Pointer

+A quantum pointer is an unsigned integer that **represents an address of a quantum register.** If your driver has only 3 quantum registers, an execution error will be thrown if it finds a quantum pointer outside the range "0" - "2".

+You can represent a quantum pointer in nyancat code like this:

+`0?`

+Where `0` is the quantum register id that you want to reference.

 ## Tasks
 Tasks (a.k.a. assembly's instructions) are calls to native functions that run classical or quantum operations on registers.